 Appalachian Mountain Club is the nation’s longest serving conservation and recreation organization.
 From volunteers teaching essential outdoor skills, to public advocacy seeking to preserve and expand the spaces we love, AMC is the leading organization ensuring that people have the opportunity to be outdoors - now and for generations to come.

 Through conservation research, science-based advocacy, trail stewardship, citizen engagement, and strong coalitions, AMC stands as a leader in combating climate change and protecting our region’s ecosystems and the recreational experiences they provide.

-With support from AMC’s trusted community of members, supporters, and volunteers we provide a world class recreational network of professionally maintained trails and best in class outdoor program centers, lodges, cabins, camps, and campsites.
-From backcountry campsites to front country lodges, to high mountain huts, AMC will work to embrace sustainability and become a net zero organization by 2050.
-A backbone in our efforts to scale and make the outdoors more accessible and inclusive will be the engagement of AMC’s 16,000 dedicated volunteers.
+With support from AMC’s trusted community of members, supporters, and volunteers, we provide a world class recreational network of professionally maintained trails and best-in-class outdoor program centers, lodges, cabins, camps, and campsites.
+From backcountry campsites to front country lodges to high mountain huts, AMC works to embrace sustainability and become a net zero organization by 2050.
+A backbone to our efforts to scale and make the outdoors more accessible and inclusive will be the engagement of AMC’s dedicated volunteers.

 At AMC we’re united in our adventures through mutual trust, collective safety, respect for the natural world, and appreciation for our time together outdoors.
 We pledge that AMC will always provide a welcoming and respectful environment.